top of page

 But the cute mouse is actually a cunning mastermind, and it requires a great deal of theory of mind and perspective-taking to understand all of the unspoken character dynamics in this seemingly simple storybook.

-In a nutshell, all the animals in the story want to eat the mouse, but they disguise their evil intent with enticing offers to have the mouse in for lunch or tea.
+In a nutshell, all the animals in the story want to eat the mouse, but they disguise their evil intentions with enticing offers to have the mouse in for lunch or tea.

 The mouse knows their offers are bogus, but declines politely by making up a story that he wishes he could, but already has lunch plans with a monster, called a gruffalo, who likes to eat animals like them.